PrisonTeam/Prison/docs/knownissues_v3.3.x.md

   - For wider bars, the title could be left justified, and the percentage right justified

+* mine groups
+ - Have global sharing of BlockEvents
+ - groups cannot be in more than one world
+ - all mines must be a part of a group

 * Eliminate the following message from logging an error, but just keep a note in the code: